aDecoy/rust-workshop/docs/docs/module4/challenge.md

 4. Experiment with customizing the JSON output by adding at least one serde attribute (like rename_all)
 5. Ensure you can successfully compile and run your application to confirm the JSON serialization works

-The starter code is available in `src/examples/module4/rust_app`, and you can check your solution against `src/solutions/module4/rust_app`.
+The starter code for this challenge is [available on GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/examples/module4/rust_app).

+If you're struggling, you can find [a solution on GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/solutions/module4/rust_app).
+But try it on your own first, if you're finding it difficult that's good.
+It means you're learning.

 Good luck, and remember that working with JSON in Rust gives you the benefits of strong type checking while maintaining high performance!